defold/doc/docs/pl/manuals/properties.md

 ## Właściwości węzłów GUI

 Węzły GUI również posiadają właściwości, ale są odczytywane i zapisywane za pomocą specjalnych funkcji getterów i setterów z API `gui`.
 Dla każdej właściwości istnieje funkcja gettera i settera.
 Istnieje także zestaw stałych zdefiniowanych do użycia jako odniesienie do właściwości podczas animacji.
 Jeśli potrzebujesz odnosić się do oddzielnych składowych właściwości, musisz używać nazwy ciągu znaków właściwości lub hasza nazwy ciągu znaków.

-GUI nodes also contain properties, but they are read and written through special getter and setter functions.
-For each property there exists one get- and one set- function.
-There is also a set of constants defined to use as reference to the properties when animating them.
-If you need to refer to separate property components you have to use the string name of the property, or a hash of the string name.

 * `position` (lub `gui.PROP_POSITION`)
 * `rotation` (lub `gui.PROP_ROTATION`)